aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 The waiter came and they ordered.
 They got off on talking about their work, real estate, weather, all the detritus of small talk and old friends catching up.
 After their plates were cleared, he asked her if she'd like another drink and they ordered cocktails from the multi-page list on the menu.

 When the drinks came she stared down into hers, and stirred the ice.
 "Actually, it's been harder than I expected to get pregnant.
 I thought it would just happen.
 But I guess I'm getting into the age range where they start to refer to you as a "geriatric mother," and now I find myself tracking cycles and nagging my husband about his underwear.
 It sucks, honestly.
 I wish it was just fun and I didn't have to think about it to make it happen.
-I'm sure I could have gotten pregnant any weekend when I was a teenager."
+I'm sure I could have gotten pregnant on any given weekend when I was a teenager."

 He laughed.
 "Well, give me a chance then.
 I'll get you pregnant lady!"